haxsaw/hikaru/docs/hikaru-document.rst

 The HikaruDocumentBase class
 *****************************

-HikaruDocumentBase is a subclass of ``HikaruBase`` that is used as the base class for any K8s object that appears as a top-level object in the K8s API.
+:ref:`HikaruDocumentBase<HikaruDocumentBase doc>` is a subclass of :ref:`HikaruBase<HikaruBase doc>` that is used as the base class for any K8s object that appears as a top-level object in the K8s API.
 By *top-level* we mean any object which is provided as an argument to a Kubernetes API call, or any object that is returned by a Kubernetes API call.
 These objects are special in that they all contain both the ``apiVersion`` and ``kind`` attributes, and